Rich's yard May 2017

 |lambs' ears & kitty||soap plant flowers (out of focus a bit)||misc. w/ shoe|

 From my paraphrase of Rich's 1984 edition of Fremontia, A Journal of the California Native Plant Society: 'Sophie Mitchell became one of the finest botanical artists of nineteenth century California.
 She had a very steady hand for meticulous work and her own way of arranging flowers.
 Using fine camel's hair brushes and paper imported from England, she applied transparent watercolor over a base of white paint, a technique that gives a translucent quality to all of her works.
-Throughout her lifetime she used only this medium, always on a background of gray-green paper.'
+Throughout her lifetime she mostly used specially made gray-green paper.'

 Sophie's husband James was a very respected Protestant Minister in St. Helena for 43 years.
 For half those years, he was also the Minister for Calistoga.
 According to the sources, the two of them were 'stalwarts in the community'.